-705 5.8 All-optical excitation and detection of NMR
+5.8 All-optical excitation and detection of NMR

-Most experiments discussed here rely on classical radio-frequency fields to drive the nuclear spin transitions.
+Most experiments discussed here rely on classical radiofrequency fields to drive the nuclear spin transitions.
 However, it is also possible to perform experiments purely optically, with no RF irradiation but relying instead on the driving force generated by the optically excited charge carriers (Eickhoff et al., 2002).
-While this interaction is generally quite weak, it can be resonantly enhanced by modulating the amplitude or the polarisation of the laser field with a frequency near a transition frequency.

-710 Both types of modulation act on the nuclear spin via the hyperfine interaction, but the amplitude modulation additionally modulates the charge distribution and therefore the electric field gradient at the nuclear spins.
-This can be used, e.g., to directly drive double quantum transitions, as shown in fig. 31.
-In this case, the modulation frequency has to satisfy the condition $\omega{mod} = 2\omega_L$, where ω_L is the Larmor frequency of the targeted spin.
-This is fundamentally different from the case of 'normal'
+While this interaction is generally quite weak, it can be resonantly enhanced by modulating the amplitude or the polarization of the laser field with a frequency near a transition frequency.
+Both types of modulation act on the nuclear spin via the hyperfine interaction, but the amplitude modulation additionally modulates the charge distribution and therefore the electric field gradient at the nuclear spins.
+This can be used e.g. to directly drive double quantum transitions, as shown in Fig. 31.
+In this case, the modulation frequency has to satisfy the condition $\omega{\rm mod} = 2 \,\omega{\rm L}$ , where $\omega{\rm L}$ is the Larmor frequency of the targeted spin.
+This is fundamentally different from the case of "normal" double quantum excitation with radio-frequency fields, where the condition is $\omega{rf} = \omega_L$ .
+The experimental data (dots), which correspond to the polarization of the PL, are compared to a simulation (curve), which was calculated for the NMR spectrum shown in the inserts of Fig. 31.